 Maybe you are confused, and you should be.
 We have been raised to believe that because we are employed by a company we work for them.
 This is just not true.
-The relationship is simply an arrangement between two parties which mutually benefit from one another.
+The relationship is simply an arrangement between two parties that mutually benefit from one another.

 Working for someone really depends on where that money is going, rather than how you earn it.
 Exchange of services for monetary reimbursement might equate to work but “doing work” and “working for” are not synonymous.
-So, ask yourself again,
+So, ask yourself again:

 “Who do I work for?”

 Now that we are able to see that though we are employed by a company and they pay us for our services, we are not working for them.
 Beyond an exchange of services, the relationship ceases.
 The answer depends on where your money goes.
 Who are you paying?

 Is your paycheck going to Visa, Fanny Mae, and countless other corporations to which you are indebted?
 This is who you work for.
 These companies are your boss.
 And all this time you have been venting your frustrations about the wrong people!

 It is time to fire your bosses and begin working for yourself.

 It can start today.
 Create a budget, spend less than you earn, and live within your means.
 Adopt a lifestyle of frugality, begin paying down your debts as fast as possible, and stop adding new debt to the pile.
 Reign in your spending habits and stop buying stuff you don’t need.

 Adopting these few simple principles can allow you to begin working for yourself sooner than you might think and from this point on, you can walk into work knowing that you are working for yourself, that you are your own boss, and that your relationship with your employer is simply an exchange of services.